 Decisions concerning use of the work, such as distribution, access, pricing, updates, and any use restrictions belong to the copyright holder.
 Authors who have transferred their copyright without retaining any rights may not have the legal right to place the work on course or personal websites, copy it for students or colleagues, deposit the work in an publicly-accessible online repository, or reuse portions in a subsequent work.
 That’s why it is important to retain the rights you need.

 The law allows you to transfer copyright while holding back rights for yourself and others without affecting the copyright agreements or licenses of your coauthors.
 This is the compromise that the Scholar's Copyright Author Addendum helps you to achieve.

 Complete the form linked below to generate a PDF form that can be attached to a journal publisher's copyright agreement to ensure that the authors retain certain rights.

 Your article has been accepted for publication in a journal.
 You'd like the widest distribution of your research, as it represents the culmination of years of research and hard work.
 Today you have other options than just print publication, like online archiving, but the publication agreement you'll likely encounter will actually prevent broad distribution of your work.

 Most standard publishing agreements ask you to give away control of your copyright, limiting the future use of your article.
-Under a standard agreement, you may not be able to post your work to your personal website, re-use sections in later works, archive your article in DigitalCommons@WSU, e-mail your article to colleagues, or post your article to BlackBoard for a class reading assignment.
+Under a standard agreement, you may not be able to post your work to your personal website, re-use sections in later works, archive your article in DigitalCommons@WayneState, e-mail your article to colleagues, or post your article to Canvas for a class reading assignment.

-WSULS would like to help you regain control of your work and your rights as an author.
+WSULS would like to help you retain or regain control of your work and your rights as an author.
 Use the resources on this page to help you get started in this process.